showell/binary-search-experiment/readme.md

 then you can make shorter traverals down the tree, and maybe at certain nodes you will get lucky and exploit data locality.

-The problem with making nodes wider is that for each 2x reduction in tree height, you get a 2**x widening of each node.
-So, for example, in order to make a tree six times shorter you have to process 64 items at every node.
+The problem with making nodes wider is that for each reduction in tree height, you induce an exponential widening of each node.
+So, for example, in order to make a tree six times shorter you would have to process 64x more items at every node.

 Using bigger numbers, consider two approaches for handling a million items: